 These Keto iced teas are incredibly easy to make and super versatile.
-You can make a big batch of them as summer coolers in any flavour combos you like.
+It’s just a few simple ingredients.
+You can make a big pitcher of them as summer coolers in any flavor combos you like.
 Now I’m using a stevia-erythritol mix as sweetener, but you can use any of your choice.
 Just keep tasting as you go along so you know the exact amount to add, since keto sweeteners vary so widely in their sweetness.

-What other flavours can I make this Keto Iced Tea in?
+What other flavors can I make this Keto Iced Tea in?

-If you’re not on Keto you can obviously sub in other flavours as well – peach would be a favourite, as would pineapple.
+If you’re not on Keto you can obviously sub in other flavors as well – peach would be a favourite, as would pineapple.
 You can go even more tropical with mango, lychee or maybe a watermelon-basil.
-Let me know what your favourite iced tea flavour is!
+Let me know what your favourite iced tea flavor is!

 And if you’re in the mood for something that’s refreshing but also filling, take a look at my strawberry cheesecake smoothie that’s a tall glass of delicious.
 And honestly, on a cold winter’s day, there’s nothing more warming than a glass of hot Keto masala chai – just don’t ask me to call it chai tea latte!
 If coffee is more… er your cup of tea, I promise you won’t regret this vietnamese egg coffee.
 I know it sounds odd but it tastes like the marriage of a silky custard with a bracing coffee and if you’ve never tried it, you have to give it a go.